-As a PhD candidate at McGill University’s Department of Integrated Studies in Education, I miss the classroom interaction with my middle school students but I am successfully making gains in my research on religious literacy and religious bullying — bully that occurs based on one’s religious or religiously unaffiliated identity and beliefs.
+As a PhD candidate at McGill University’s Department of Integrated Studies in Education, I miss the classroom interaction with my middle school students but I am successfully making gains in my research on religious literacy and religious bullying — bullying that occurs based on one’s belief, and/or one’s actual or perceived religious or religiously unaffiliated identity.

 As I recently completed my study in Modesto, I had an opportunity to share my findings with religious and non-religious communities there.
 At each presentation, handouts were shared and they are accessible here.
 Spanish translations will be posted soon.